emqx/cloud-docs/en_US/connect_to_deployments/c_sdk.md

   - Broker: broker.emqx.io
   - TCP Port: 1883
   - TLS/SSL Port: 8883
 - You can [create a deployment](https://docs.emqx.com/en/cloud/latest/create/overview.html) as well.
 Find connection information in the deployment overview.
 Make sure the deployment is running.
 At the same time, you can use WebSocket to test the connection to the MQTT server.
-If you are creating your own deployment, check [Authentication](https://docs.emqx.com/en/cloud/latest/deployments/auth_overview.html) and set the username and password in Authentication & ACL > Authentication for verification.
+If you are creating your own deployment, check Access Control -> [Authentication](../deployments/default_auth.md) and set the username and password in for verification.

 ## Installation Dependency